 "Phantomnation" is a perfect example of a ghost word--a word that exists only in a dictionary and has never actually been used.

-If you're in the mood to brush up on your grammar, this page is for you: brief definitions and examples of the two dozen most common grammatical terms.
+If you're in the mood to brush up on your grammar, this page is for you: brief definitions and examples of 25 of the most common grammatical terms.